 Paul asks some ridiculous questions in order to get them to see how these quarrels are just nonsense.
 The obvious answers to them are no!
 These divisions are just as big if not even bigger today.
 It seems that many people elevate the teacher to a place that is above the Word and that, my friends, is not right.

-I am thankful that I did not baptize any of you except for Crispus and Gaius, so no one can say that you were baptized into my name.
-(Yes, I also baptized the household of Stephanas, beyond that, I don't remember if I baptized anyone else.)
+I thank God that I didn't immerse any of you except Crispus and Gaius - otherwise someone might say that you were indeed immersed into my name.
+(Oh yes, I did also immerse Stephanas and his household; beyond that, I can't remember whether I immersed anyone else.)

 Paul always kept things about Jesus and he even goes so far as to be thankful that he did not baptize many people.
 He always wanted to point them to Jesus and instead many were trying to elevate a man to the place of Christ (the head of the church).